MWiechmann/ai_story_scale/study1_scale_construction/README.md

 To explore this idea, I employed Levene's test for homogeneity of variance.
 For both presets and prompt, I conducted one Levene's test for each factor as an omnibus test.
 In the case of a significant result, I followed up with a post-hoc test, comparing each category to the mean of all other categories combined.
 P-values for the post-hoc tests were also corrected for multiple testing using the [Benjamini/Hochberg correction for false discovery rate](https://www.statsmodels.org/dev/generated/statsmodels.stats.multitest.fdrcorrection.html).

-In here, I will only present noteworthy results.
+In here, I will only present a selection of noteworthy results.
 For the full results, please refer to the [Story Analysis Notebook](/study1_scale_construction/step_3_story_analyses.ipynb).

 #### Effect Of Generation Settings
 The result for the average performance of the presets on the AISS factors are shown in the following graph.
 (Error bars represent the 95% confidence intervals for the mean.
 Scores are regression effects, correcting for the influence of the prompt and assuming the community sample):

 ![AISS Factor Scores for Generation Settings](graphs/presets_performance.png)

-Genesis showed lower coherence ratings than the other presets, β = -.33, _p_ = .046, 95% _CI_ = [-.53, -.13].

-If I am being honest, it is not immediately obvious to me what is causing this effect.
-[Genesis' set of settings](#generation-settings-presets) could be described as very light sampling with Nucleus and TFS (.975 for both) combined with low temperature (.63) and high repetition penalty (2.975). _Something_ in that combination does not seem to work as intended, but for now, it is unclear what exactly.

 All-Nighter showed generally average ratings for all story factors, |β<i>s</i>| < .19, _ps_ > .55.
 However, it also showed a high _variance_ when it came to coherence, _p_ = .001, _SD<sub>All-Nighter</sub>_ = 1.28, _SD<sub>all</sub>_ = 1.00.